aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/30-expose_a_service.md

 Assuming that you have deployed the example application as explained in the Introduction module, in the [Getting started](../../introduction/getting-started.md) section.
 Each microservice is deployed to its own separate Namespace to provide some degree of isolation.

-Now you need to To get the list of namespaces specific to this example app:
+Now you need to get the list of namespaces specific to this example app:
 ```bash
 $ kubectl get namespaces -l app.kubernetes.io/created-by=eks-workshop
 ```